 So what does mindfulness have to do with emotional intelligence?

 Psychology Today defines emotional intelligence as the ability to identify and manage your own emotions and those of other people.
 It involves the following three skills: emotional awareness, emotional application, and emotional management.
 Some believe that mindfulness is the foundation of emotional intelligence.
 By exercising our attention through mindfulness, we can actually teach the brain to become more emotionally astute.
-As an added benefit, people with high levels of emotional intelligence usually display high levels of resilience, experience more trusting relationships, and they are better able to manage their social interactions, attitude and temperament.
+As an added benefit, people with high levels of emotional intelligence usually display high levels of resilience, experience more trusting relationships, and are better able to manage their social interactions, attitude, and temperament.

 The cards can be used with age 10-through adulthood.